koheimizuno/EVM-ABI-Fetcher/Task.md

 ## Performance

-- [ ] Optimize database queries by creating appropriate indexes on the ChainID, ContractAddress, and FuncSignature columns using GORM
+- [ ] Optimize database queries by creating appropriate indexes on the ChainID, ContractAddress, and FuncSignature columns using GORM: Re indexes, we are okay with slow inserts, but we want very fast query speed.
+Do you create indexes for your tables?
 - [x] Implement caching to minimize the number of database queries and external API calls
 - [x] Aim for a maximum response time of 100ms for the GetABI function

 ## Testing and Validation

-- [x] Unit Tests:
+- [ ] Unit Tests:
   - [x] Write unit test using the `testing` package in Go to cover the core functionality of the GetABI function
-  - [x] Test scenarios where the ABI is found in the database and retrieved from Etherscan
+  - [ ] Test scenarios where the ABI is found in the database and retrieved from Etherscan.
+(Lets imagine later, we encountered a transaction, which calls into a contract without ABI.
+We know the data is “0xAAAA…..“.
+Now what we can do is, I would look up in table 2, and find all abis matches to 0xAAAA, and try each to see if it can decode the data.)
   - [x] Test error handling for scenarios where the ABI is not found or Etherscan returns an error
 - [ ] Integration Tests:
   - [x] Write integration test to verify the interaction between the GetABI function, the database, and Etherscan
   - [x] Test the caching mechanism to ensure that frequently accessed ABIs are retrieved from the cache
-  - [ ] Ensure that the proxy contract table is properly populated during the tests
+  - [ ] ~~Ensure that the proxy contract table is properly populated during the tests~~
 - [x] Validation:
   - [x] Compare the retrieved ABIs with the expected ABIs from reliable sources to ensure correctness
   - [x] Handle any discrepancies or inconsistencies between the retrieved ABIs and the expected ABIs

 ## Deliverables

-- [x] Pull Request on Github
+- [ ] Pull Request on Github
-- [x] Go source code for the GetABI function and associated helper functions
+- [ ] Go source code for the GetABI function and associated helper functions
 - [x] Unit and interation test suite using the `testing` package
 - [x] Documentation(README.md) explaining the design choices, assumptions, and any dependencies